aackerman/talks/javascript-flow/README.md

 It's a reality to be working with third-party code that you didn't write and probably doesn't have types exported.
 The community for having types in JavaScript is small compared to the overall size of the entire community.
 So a lot of libraries won't have type definitions.

-The `flow-typed` repo is the spot for community curated type definitions for flow.
+The `flow-typed` repo is the spot for community supplied type definitions for flow.
+So several popular libraries are included for support, but many more are missing.

+Some notable inclusions:

+Express
+Moment
+mocha
+rx.js
+underscore
+redux

-## Tooling support
+## Editor support

+The editor support for flow is alright in my opinion.
+I don't use vim myself so I didn't go ahead and try the plugin.
+The vim users out there will have to try it for themselves.
+There we're a couple plugins for sublime text, but I really didn't like them, they we're very visually intrusive.
+I personally like the visuals that the flow plugin for VS Code provides, let's take a look.

+[open up vs code and the atom editor with nuclide]

 * https://github.com/flowtype/vim-flow
 * https://github.com/flowtype/flow-for-vscode
 * https://github.com/facebook/nuclide

+After looking at the plugins for these popular editors the issue I run into is that the flow command is leaps and bounds more useful and more informative over any of the IDE support. so I don't feel like I'm getting enough out of plugins.

 ## Built-in types